ThyCa: Thyroid Cancer

 Your physician has just told you that you have a “lump” (or nodule) in your thyroid gland.
 Or you have felt a lump in your neck and have made an appointment to see your primary physician.
 If you are a woman from about 20 to 50 years old, you should understand that this is a common finding.
 Nevertheless, you may be concerned about the possibility of cancer.
 In fact, most nodules or “lumps” in the thyroid are NOT cancerous.

 The challenge for the physician is to determine which nodules are benign and which nodules are cancerous.
-The following may provide useful information, but they will NOT determine whether the nodule is benign or malignant:
+The following qualities may provide useful information, but they will NOT determine whether the nodule is benign or malignant:

 • How long the nodule has been present